-ALBUQUERQUE, N.M. -- Organizers of a massive get-out-the-vote campaign that targeted Native American communities across the country are considering their efforts a success.
+ALBUQUERQUE, N.M.
+(AP) - Organizers of a massive get-out-the-vote campaign that targeted Native American communities across the country are considering their efforts a success.

 The National Congress of American Indians led the push.
 The group pointed Thursday to U.S. Senate races in Montana and North Dakota, as well as a voter identification ballot initiative in Minnesota, where it says the Native American turnout made a difference.
 The Minnesota voter ID requirement failed.